saikath1/saikath1.github.io/_pages/about.md

   - /about.html
 ---

 My name is Saikath Bhattacharya.
-I am an incoming Assistant Professor (Fall 2022) in the Electrical Engineering and Computer Science Department at the Milwaukee School of Engineering.
+I am an Assistant Professor in the Electrical Engineering and Computer Science Department at the Milwaukee School of Engineering.
 Before that I was postdoctoral research scholar at the [Science of Security Lablet](https://research.csc.ncsu.edu/security/lablet/) at the North Carolina State University.
 I completed my PhD from the [Dependable Software and Systems Laboratory](https://lfiondella.sites.umassd.edu/).
 My thesis advisor was [Dr. Lance Fiondella](https://www.umassd.edu/directory/lfiondella/) at the [University of Massachusetts, Dartmouth](https://www.umassd.edu/engineering/ece/).

 I graduated with top 5% in the class with a Master's of Technology  from the Kalinga Institute of Industrial Technology (KIIT) in Communication Systems in 2011 and with a Bachelor's of Engineering from Nagpur University in 2009.
 From 2011-2014, I was a Lecturer at School of Electronics, KIIT.